montanatrouthunters/montanatrouthunters.com/content/authors/admin/_index.md

 highlight_name: true
 ---

-Montana Trout Hunters was launched in 2014 in Darrel’s kitchen over a plate of spaghetti.
-A native of Billings, Montana, and a newly retired military officer, Darrel made a complete career change.
-After a combined 26 years of active duty in the Army and Air Force, he came back home to the Treasure State.
-He has always loved any creature that calls the river home, especially a trout.
-A professional photographer with a love for the outdoors and an uncanny ability to teach, Darrel wanted to share his love of fly fishing with others.
+Montana Trout Hunters is a premier fly fishing outfitter, located in the heart of Montana.
+Founded by Darrel, a passionate angler and a professional photographer, the business has been guiding fly fishing enthusiasts since 2014.
+Darrel, a native of Billings, Montana, spent over 26 years serving in the Army and Air Force before returning home to pursue his passion for fly fishing.

-Today, Montana Trout Hunters is a full-service fly fishing outfitter, offering float trips on the [Madison](/our-rivers/#madison-river) and [Missouri](/our-rivers/#missouri-river) rivers and walk/wade trips on the [Gallatin](/our-rivers/#gallatin-river) River.
-Additionally, Darrel can make accommodations for trips on other Montana rivers and tailor your Montana fly fishing adventure.
-You can always expect quality photographs to document you and your biggest catch to ensure maximum bragging rights!
+With a love for the outdoors and a knack for teaching, Darrel launched Montana Trout Hunters to share his knowledge and expertise with others.
+Today, the outfitter offers a variety of fishing trips, including float trips on the [Madison](/our-rivers/#madison-river) and [Missouri](/our-rivers/#missouri-river) rivers and walk/wade trips on the [Gallatin](/our-rivers/#gallatin-river) River.
+They can also customize trips to other Montana rivers based on the clients' needs.

 ## About the Outfitter

-Darrel learned how to fish from his adventurous grandmother and spent his youth fishing small mountain streams in Montana.
-When Darrel was about 30, he dove head first into the fly fishing world at the teaching of the music pastor Frank from his church in Colorado Springs.

-Catching a half dozen fish on his first day, Darrel was hooked.
-Fly fishing over 100 days that first year.

-> "I have created a monster."
->
-> \-Frank

-Darrel is a true student of the game and travels the world in search of new species and knowledge.
-Imparting the lessons and experiences, he learns from other guides, anglers, and adventures to his clients to make them the best fly fisherman on the river.
-That pursuit and passion continue to this day.
+Darrel's love for fishing began in his youth, fishing small mountain streams with his grandmother.
+However, it wasn't until he was introduced to fly fishing by his music pastor, Frank, in Colorado Springs that he truly fell in love with the sport.
+Darrel is constantly seeking new experiences and knowledge, traveling the world to learn from other guides, anglers, and adventures.
+He uses this knowledge to teach his clients how to become the best fly fishers on the river.

-Darrel will not simply teach you how to catch a fish because that is easy.
-He will teach you how to properly fly fish to consistently catch fish regardless of where you find yourself fishing in the world.
+At Montana Trout Hunters, clients can expect to not only catch fish but also learn the art of fly fishing.
+Darrel's goal is to teach his clients how to properly fly fish, so they can consistently catch fish no matter where they are fishing in the world.
+The outfitter also provides quality photographs of their clients and their catches to ensure maximum bragging rights.